LogtalkDotOrg/logtalk3/manuals/sources/libraries/format.rst

 -----------

 Some Prolog systems provide only a subset of the expected format specifiers.
-Notably, table related format specifiers are only fully supported by a few systems.
+Notably, table-related format specifiers are only fully supported by a few systems.
 See the section below on testing.

 Only some of the supported Prolog backends provide implementations of